xen0n/xen0n.github.io/content/posts/tinkering/loongarch-faq.en.md

 As for compatibility of discrete GPUs, basically *any GPU with open-source driver* will work if the required firmware is present on the system, typically installed with the linux-firmware package.
-Of course this largely eliminates the NVIDIA cards, because the chance for a LoongArch blob is slim (blame Jensen Huang), and the open-source nouveau is borderline unusable (also blame Jensen Huang).
+Of course this largely eliminates the green camp, because the chance for a LoongArch blob is slim (blame Jensen Huang), and the open-source nouveau is borderline unusable (also blame Jensen Huang).
 AMD Yes!